SAP-samples/teched2023-IN260/exercises/ex6/README.md

 - Expiration Strategy (Optional): The strategy to be used for invalidating the cache entry.
 - Parameters (Optional): Additional parameters added to the cache key.

-- [ ]  Create a static `CacheConfiguration` without any parameters and an expiration duration of one day
+- [ ]  Create a static `CacheConfiguration` without any parameters and an expiration duration of one day.
 - [ ]  Create a static `ResilienceConfiguration` with the cache configuration created in the previous step and add them both in the [`RegistrationServiceHandler`](../../srv/src/main/java/com/sap/cloud/sdk/demo/in260/remote/RegistrationServiceHandler.java) class.

 <details> <summary>Click here to view the solution.</summary>